-This redevelopment plan responds to the objective for guiding economic development opportunities to the township's villages and hamlets to take advantage of pedestrian- and transit-supportive settings by focusing on redeveloping a portion of Columbus Village.
+This redevelopment plan responds to the objective for guiding economic development opportunities to the township's villages and hamlets to take advantage of pedestrian- and transit-supportive settings by focusing on redeveloping the former municipal complex in Columbus Village.

 H. Redevelopment Policy Objective.